Transylvania County Websites

-North Carolina Digital Collections – Contains over 90,000 historic and recent photographs, state government publications, manuscripts, and more.
-There are 49 individual collections covering a broad range of topics and time periods in North Carolina’s history.
+North Carolina Digital Collection – contain over 90,000 historic and recent photographs, state government publications, manuscripts, and other resources on topics related to North Carolina.

 North Carolina Office of Archives & History – collecting, preserving, and managing archival materials, state and local records, and public information.
 A Western Office is located in Asheville.

 Ramsey Library at UNC-A collects, preserves, organizes, describes, and provides print and digital access to manuscripts, books, photographs, and other materials that document Asheville and the surrounding region.
 Special Collections also serves as a research center for community members and scholars interested in Asheville and Western North Carolina.